-At What Temperature Do Cats Get Cold?
+At What Temperature Do Cats Feel Cold?

+A cat’s base body temperature is 100OF.
 Anything below 100OF leaves a cat at risk of mild hypothermia.
 A body temperature of 90OF is too cold.

-Maintaining a consistent room temperature during the winter can be tough.
+Maintaining a consistent and comfortable room temperature during the winter can be difficult and expensive.
 The chill outside means that the base temperature of a room is going to be much lower.

 How Do I Know if My Cat is Cold?

-The first thing that you need to be aware of is the symptoms of hypothermia in cats.
+Be aware of is the symptoms of hypothermia in cats.
 This is a dangerous medical condition that will need urgent veterinary attention.